The island gives the Boland family a place to prepare meals, eat and spend time together playing games or crafting.

 The former kitchen’s dark slate flooring was replaced with wide-plank wood and the peninsula swapped for an island.
 “I knew I liked an updated, transitional farmhouse feel with a farmhouse sink,” said Sarah.

 White Silestone accented with ribbons of blue and gray now tops the counters and island.
-The updated workspaces give Laura inspiration that sparks her culinary aspirations, and she shares those with her daughters.
+The updated workspaces give Sarah inspiration that sparks her culinary aspirations, and she shares those with her daughters.

 “The island is a workstation, but it’s also an eating station and fits six people,” said Couchman.
 “It’s multi-functional, which we’re seeing a lot of now.
 People are doing away with breakfast tables in the kitchen.”